fhd/algorithms/README.md

 Now you can run the server like this:

-    node server.js
+    node app

-And finally, point your browser to: [http://localhost:10605](http://localhost:10605)
+And finally, point your browser to: [http://localhost:10605](http://localhost:3000)